Last Updated on July 2, 2026 by Daniel Globe

 - Let the filling soften your pace.

 You’ll find the shop open daily from 6:30 AM to 7:30 PM, except Monday, so you can slip in for breakfast or a late-afternoon treat.
-The welcoming atmosphere keeps the moment easy, and the pastry reminds you that pleasure can be simple, local, and completely yours.
+A single sfogliatella typically costs around €2, and the welcoming atmosphere keeps the moment easy.

 Near The Station

 After a warm sfogliatella, Naples gives you one more easy pleasure just steps from the central train station: Sfogliatelle Attanasio.
-You can slip in before a train, after arrival, or between city plans and still taste one of the city’s best pastry recommendations.
+You can slip in before a train, after arrival, or between city plans and still taste one of the city’s best-loved pastries.
 The shop opens at 6:30 AM, so you can grab a crisp, ricotta-filled sfogliatella with your first coffee, then carry that sweet lift into the day.
-Fresh from the oven, each pastry crackles, then melts into creamy richness.
-It’s no wonder this stop ranks with local favorites: it feels honest, quick, and deeply Neapolitan.
-If you want a final taste of freedom before moving on, this is your sweet pause.
-Closed Mondays.

 Frequently Asked Questions

-What Is the Best Time to Dine Out in Naples?
+What is the best time to dine out in Naples?

-Is Tipping Expected at Restaurants in Naples?
+Is tipping expected at restaurants in Naples?

 Conclusion